 The appearance of back fat can be reduced.
 Try a wider back band with at least 3 hooks which will sit flatter against the skin without cutting in.
 Ensure your back band is firm and horizontal as it will sit flatter to smooth out your fleshy bits.
 Wearing a bigger back band is usually NOT the solution.Bra Fitter's Tip

 It's more important to have a firm back band fitting than worrying about back fat.
 Having a looser band will result in loss of support and lift - a much worse look than a little back fat!

 Wires can dig into your upper or side breast tissue if the cup size is too small, or sometimes if the back band is too big it will sit in the wrong spot.
 It can also cause discomfort and mastitis in pregnant women.Solution

 Our most common solution is to go down one back size and up two to three cup sizes.
 A bigger cup will allow the wires to encapsulate the breast rather than sit against it.
-Please follow our Fitting Guide to ascertain the best solution for you.Bra Fitter's Tip
+Please take a look through our Bra Fitting Guides to ascertain the best solution for you.Bra Fitter's Tip

 Many mainstream stores carry limited sizes.
 Some bra fitters may fit you into a bra which is too big in the back in a mistaken attempt to get the cup size big enough for you.
 This way of fitting is absolutely unacceptable because so much of the support is lost.
 You need to shop elsewhere and only then can your bra problems be rectified.